 Between the 8th and 15th centuries, Spain was under the control of the Moors, which were the Muslims of North Africa.
 Due to this, Spanish cuisine has gained a lot of influence from Middle Eastern dishes.
-This includes the dish I’m about to introduce you to.
+This includes the skewered starting dish I’m about to introduce.

 Pinchos Morunos, or skewered meat, is a lot similar to a Middle Eastern dish named Kebab.
 Like many Middle Eastern-inspired food in Spain, it comes from Andalusia.

 In order to make Pinchos Morunos, you need to cut the meat into small cubes.
 The most popular types of meat for the dish are chicken and pork.
 The next steps are to skewer the meat and place them on top of a grill.

 In the traditional recipe, people used a blend of spices to season the meat.
 They call this blend “Ras El Hanout” or “Head Of The Shop” in English.
 This blend has mostly cumin, oregano, and coriander.